From Isolation to Connection: Pac's Story

 “Joe has taught me a lot more than how to fight in jiu jitsu,” Pac says.
 “He has shown me what it means to be a man; one who is connected to his community, provides for his family and who doesn’t give up on those that he loves.”

-Today, Pac is a Program Coordinator at YBYG and he often refers to Joe and the other youth as his family and spends most of his time connecting more youth to the community that has given him so much.
+Today, Pac is a Program Facilitator at YBYG and he often refers to Joe and the other youth as his family and spends most of his time connecting more youth to the community that has given him so much.

-What is Yo Bro Mentors?
+What are Yo Bro Mentors?

 Yo Bro | Yo Girl Youth Initiative is built on the principle that equipping people with lived-experience to connect with at-risk youth is be the best way to effect change.